groupe-sii/ogham/README.md

 - send a SMS
   - basic SMS
   - SMS with templated content
-- managing lookup prefix like JNDI
+- managing lookup prefixes like JNDI
   - for templates
   - for attachments
 - automatic configuration